FAQs for Immunologists

 Q: How does the sensitivity and specificity of the sTLR2 RAPID Test compare to qPCR methods for TLR2 mRNA expression?

 A: The sTLR2 RAPID Test measures the circulating protein, providing a direct assessment of the shed receptor's presence. qPCR measures gene expression, which reflects transcriptional activity.
 Both provide different but complementary insights into TLR2 biology.
-The RAPID Test offers unparalleled speed for protein measurement.
-Refer to our Assay Performance & Validation section for detailed analytical data.

 Q: What clinical evidence supports the use of sTLR2 for patient stratification or guiding immunotherapy?